kawai125/NativeStringCollections/README.md

 }
 ```

-more detailed sample for `ITextFileParser.ParseLines()` is shown in below.
+More detailed sample for `ITextFileParser.ParseLines()` is shown in below.

 ```C#
 using NativeStringCollections;